Mamena2020/nodemi/README.md

    - Basic usage

-   To make resource of single object use `make` or `collection` for array of object
+   To create resources from a single object use `make` or `collection` for an array of objects.

    ```